samtools/tabix/pairs_format_specification.md

 </p>

 <p>
-The document begins with a summary of the specification, and later sections contain brief introduction of the tools that can be used along with the format.
+The document begins with a summary of the specification.
+Later sections introduce the pairix tools developed by the 4DN DCIC that provide various utilities for indexing and querying pairs-type files.
 </p>

 ***